 Your pipes freezing won’t just leave you without running water – they can also flood and damage your home.

-Here’s everything you need to know about how to stop your pipes from freezing, and what to do if they do.
+Here’s everything you need to know about how to stop your pipes from freezing – as well as what to do if they do.

 Why do pipes freeze?

 The pipes in your home always have water in them, even when they’re not being used.
 This water can freeze, and when it does it expands, potentially damaging or snapping the pipe.
 The pipes most at risk are those outside your property or in unheated areas like attics or basements.

 What temperature do pipes freeze at in the UK?